 You are driving home after a long day of work, ready to just get home and relax for the evening.
-All of a sudden, as you are going through an intersection, a car that failed to heed their red light slams into the side of your vehicle.
+All of a sudden, as you are going through an intersection, a car that failed to heed its red light slams into the side of your vehicle.
 Due to this accident, you sustained some pretty serious injuries.
-Back pain, a broken leg, and a fractured wrist keep you from going into work for the next couple of months.
+Back pain, a broken leg, and a fractured wrist keep you from going to work for the next couple of months.

-The compassionate and dedicated team of car accident lawyers at Branch & Dhillon, P.C. understands that recovering from an injury is not only painful but stressful.
+The compassionate and dedicated team of car accident lawyers at Branch & Dhillon, P.C. understands that recovering from an injury is painful and stressful.
 We are here to help you claim the compensation you deserve for lost wages.
 While you focus on your injuries, we will focus on your case.
 We put this article together to show you how to prove lost wages in your car accident case.

 What Are Lost Wages?

 Lost wages refer to the money you would have earned from your employment had you not been in the accident.
 Lost wages generally include the following: